Motorcycle Accident Attorneys

-The number of Motorcycle Crash fatalities continues to rise.
-This is because motorcycle riders are exposed to everything around them while on a bike, and they have limited protection from negligent drivers.
-There have been some consistent causes for accidents, which include:
+The number of Motorcycle Crash fatalities continues to rise each year.
+This is because motorcycle riders are exposed to everything around them while on a bike and they have limited protection from negligent drivers.
+There have been consistent causes for accidents, which include:

 - Distracted driving